-He was no relation to John Logie Baird, a colorful Scot who was one of the inventors of mechanical television.
-Hollis Baird’s sales brochures included a disclaimer.
+He had no relation to John Logie Baird, a colorful Scot and one of the inventors of mechanical television.
+Hollis Baird’s sales brochures included a disclaimer to that fact.

 In April 1929, Baird co-founded the Shortwave and Television Laboratory, one of about 15 experimental stations scattered across the country.
 The company broadcast two shows a day and sold radios and mechanical televisions.
-Another station in New England, W1XAY, was owned by the Boston Post in Lexington, Mass.
+Another station in New England, W1XAY, belonged to the Boston Post in Lexington, Mass.
 It operated for less than two years, from June 1928 to March 1930.

-A mechanical television involves a spinning disk that scans an image, which is sent by radio and received by another spinning disk.
+A mechanical television involves a spinning disk that scans an image sent by radio and received by another spinning disk.
 Hollis Baird produced mechanical televisions from 1925-28 for the Baird Receiver Company.
 (For a short youtube explainer of mechanical television, click here.)

-Radio News reported on mechanical televisions in May 1931, noting that “…under favorable conditions, the features of a known person can be recognized.
+Radio News reported on mechanical televisions in May 1931.
+It noted that “…under favorable conditions, the features of a known person can be recognized.
 The movements of the lips, eyes and other features are easily discernable.”

-That first television commercial was part of a broadcast of a video portion of a CBS Radio program, The Fox Trappers orchestra, sponsored by I. J. Fox Furriers in Boston.
-There was no agreement on whether experimental stations could air commercials, or sponsored network programming.
-Whether the Federal Radio Commission fined the company or ‘advised against’ the commercial is unclear.
-What is clear is that the FRC repeatedly denied Hollis Baird’s applications for a broadcasting license as he worked to improve the quality of the image and programming.
+But no rules governed whether experimental stations could air commercials, or sponsored network programming.
+And it isn’t clear whether the Federal Radio Commission fined the company or ‘advised against’ the commercial.
+However, the FRC repeatedly denied Hollis Baird’s applications for a broadcasting license as he worked to improve the quality of the image and programming.

+At the same time, companies like Westinghouse, General Electric, Raytheon and Bell Labs took over development of experimental television.
 In 1941, Baird gave up after trying to interest Paramount Pictures and 20th Century Fox in his station.
-From 1942 to 1982, Hollis Baird taught electrical engineering and physics at Northeastern University’s Lincoln Institute.
+Hollis Baird then taught electrical engineering and physics at Northeastern University’s Lincoln Institute from 1942 to 1982.